szabotudor/Arch--Install-Guide/README.md

 # Part-0: Preparing and creating the installation media
 - Download the arch iso from the [Official Arch Linux Website](https://archlinux.org/download/)
-- Flash that iso to a USB drive or disk
+- Flash that iso to a USB drive
-- The easiest way to do it is by using [Balena Etcher](https://www.balena.io/etcher/)
+- The easiest way to do that is using [Balena Etcher](https://www.balena.io/etcher/)
   - Choose the arch iso and the device you want to flash it to, and hit the `flash` button
-- After you're done, boot from that device (I won't include instructions on how to do that, since getting into a computer's BIOS and choosing a bootable device differs from system to system; just search how to boot from a USB or CD/DVD on your machine)
+- After you're done, boot from that device (I won't include instructions on how to do that, since getting into a computer's BIOS and choosing a bootable device differs from system to system; just search how to boot from a USB on your machine)
 - When booting from the installation media you will be presented with a menu.
 Just choose the first option, and if it doesn't work, force a reboot and choose another

 # Part-1: Connect to the internet